 Cinematographer Julie Kirkwood discusses her visual approach on this hardboiled crime drama and collaboration with director Karyn Kusama.

-The new crime thriller Destroyer is an ambitious and complex combination of character study, action film and morality play in which the visuals are linked inextricably to the point of view of protagonist Erin Bell (Nicole Kidman) — a cop with a dark past as an undercover agent involved in a sting operation went very, very wrong.
+The crime thriller Destroyer is an ambitious and complex combination of character study, action film and morality play in which the visuals are linked inextricably to the point of view of protagonist Erin Bell (Nicole Kidman) — a cop with a dark past as an undercover agent involved in a sting operation went very, very wrong.
 Bell is haunted by guilt and loss when her old nemesis Silas (Toby Kebbell) resurfaces.
 This gives Bell a shot at redemption as she becomes determined to find him and right the wrongs of her violent past.

 Taking their cues from such thrillers and Los Angeles-set stories of the 1970s as The Conversation and The Long Goodbye, director Karyn Kusama and cinematographer Julie Kirkwood create a riveting study of a woman in torment that is also a kinetic suspense film and a great portrait of a city in all its vibrancy and diversity.

-“The combination of Karyn, the script and Nicole Kidman as Erin was a dream
+“The combination of Karyn, the script and Nicole Kidman as Erin was a dream project for me.”

 American Cinematographer spoke with Kirkwood about her collaboration with Kusama, shooting the project and how she created this unique sense of “sunlit noir.”